-On Tuesday March 19th, Andrew Pettegree and Arthur der Weduwen will present their new book 'The Bookshop of the World' (Yale UP) during the ACSGA-colloquium.
+On Tuesday March 19th, Andrew Pettegree and Arthur der Weduwen will present their new book 'The Bookshop of the World' (Yale UP) during the ACSGA-colloquium, with drinks afterwards.

 The book trade played a powerful role in every part of the life of the Dutch Republic: as an instrument of government, a tool of devotion, and as a fundamental building block of the education system.
 It helped divert citizens during their precious leisure hours and it helped prepare them for a life in trade.
 It underpinned the professional endeavours of lawyers, doctors and ministers of the church.
 It opened citizens’ eyes to the world beyond their bustling towns.
 When the Dutch sailed overseas, they took their books with them.
 When they sailed back, if they sailed back, books retailed their adventures, proclaimed their triumphs and helped disseminate their scientific discoveries.
 And of course, the book kept thousands of workmen, traders and entrepreneurs in gainful employment, importing and exporting, writing, printing, binding and trading books.

 Without the book trade, the miracle of the Dutch Republic is scarcely conceivable; and without the window books provide into the soul of this society, we would hardly be able to fathom this most remarkable contribution to European civilisation.
 The Bookshop of the World is an attempt to capture this teeming, literate, complex society through the evidence of its printed works.
 Today we will set out some of the research approaches we have adopted, and explain how that has directed us to new interpretative strategies and fresh conclusions.
 In the process we will share with you some of the discoveries that have most excited us, along with a few of vibrant personalities that kept us entertained along the way.